Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Suspend a running VM to memory', specifying the action (suspend) and resource (VM).
-It distinguishes from sibling tools like stop_vm and start_vm by focusing on suspension to memory.
+The description uses a specific verb 'Suspend' and resource 'a running VM to memory', clearly indicating the action.
+It distinguishes from sibling tools like stop_vm (likely powers off) and start_vm by focusing on suspending to memory, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.